-In 1985 and 1986, Kaihatsu was ranked fourth in North America in men's foil, his highest ranking to date.
+In 1985 and 1986, Kaihatsu was ranked fourth in North America in men's foil.
 In 1985 and 1986, he was a member of the World Championship Team in Barcelona, Spain and Sofia, Bulgaria.

 In 1985 and 1987, he was a member of the United States team at the World University Games in Kobe, Japan and Zagreb, Croatia.
 Kaihatsu became the 2000 National Veterans Foil Champion and successfully defended his title in 2001 and 2004.
 He also holds the 2001 National Veterans Sabre title.

 While on leave, Kaihatsu re-earned his international `A' Rating in foil, which he's had since 1981 and earned a `B' rating in sabre.
 He also holds an international referee license.
 He sat on the Board of Directors of the US Fencing Association as an Athlete's Representative from 1998 to 2004.

 Following the completion of the 2007-08 season, Kaihatsu competed at the U.S. National Championships in San Jose, Calif., earning the bronze medal in the Division IA men's foil and renewing his "A" rating.